pnpm/pnpm.io/docs/npmrc.md

 * Default: **false**
 * Type: **Boolean**

-When `true`, beta features of the CLI are used.
-This means that you may get some changes to the CLI functionality that are breaking changes.
+Experimental option that enables beta features of the CLI.
+This means that you may get some changes to the CLI functionality that are breaking changes, or potentially bugs.

 ### recursive-install

 Added in: v5.4.0

-* Default: **false**
+* Default: **true**
 * Type: **Boolean**

-When `false`, `pnpm install` will only install dependencies for the current project.
+If this is enabled, the primary behaviour of `pnpm install` becomes that of `pnpm install -r`, meaning the install is performed on all workspace or subdirectory packages.

-`pnpm install -r` will have to be used in order to install all dependencies of all projects in a monorepo.
+Else, `pnpm install` will exclusively build the package in the current directory.

 ### engine-strict

 * Default: **false**
 * Type: **Boolean**

-If set to true, then pnpm will stubbornly refuse to install (or even consider installing) any package that claims to not be compatible with the current Node.js version.
+If this is enabled, pnpm will not install any package that claims to not be compatible with the current Node version.

-Regardless of this config, installation will always fail when a project (not a dependency) will specify an incompatible pnpm version in its `engines` field.
+Regardless of this configuration, installation will always fail if a project (not a dependency) specifies an incompatible version in its `engines` field.

 ### npm-path